The next big trend in phones: In-screen fingerprint sensors

 Shipments of phones using the technology will hit 100 million by 2019, according to a report out Wednesday from financial services firm IHS Markit.
-That's more than tenfold the 2018 forecast of 9 million.
+That's more than ten times the 2018 forecast of 9 million.

 Under-display fingerprint sensors "allow phones to have full-screen displays with an invisible fingerprint feature," IHS Markit said in a statement.
-Companies like Apple, Samsung, Huawei and others have focused on providing phones with edge-to-edge displays.
+Companies like Apple, Samsung and Huawei have focused on providing phones with edge-to-edge displays.
 A fingerprint reader integrated into the screen allows phone vendors to shrink bezels while still keeping biometrics like the fingerprint reader conveniently located on the phone's face.

 Right now, phones with in-screen fingerprint sensors are a trend waiting to happen.
 For the past year, both iPhones and Samsung phones have been rumored to add the technology.
 Analysts at IHS Markit believe the tide will turn rapidly.

-"With Vivo and Huawei recently launching several models with the under-display fingerprint solution, it is certainly rising as a new trend," said IHS Markit's director of touch and user interface, Calvin Hsieh, also in a statement.
+"With Vivo and Huawei recently launching several models with the under-display fingerprint solution, it is certainly rising as a new trend," IHS Markit's director of touch and user interface, Calvin Hsieh, said in a statement.

 Phonemakers better get moving if they want to hit that number.